 Moved into a new flat?
 Now you probably need Internet!
 Find here a regularly updated comparison tool for DSL & cable internet contracts, and some personal tips from me.

 So I assume things went well for you, you’ve found a cheap apartment in Berlin’s crazy rental market, you’ve got also an electricity provider – and now you need the get the next step on Maslow’s hierarchy of needs: Internet!

-Below, I also give a little dictionary for the important terms, and also some general hints and best practices for making a contract with a German internet provider.
+Below, I give you also some general hints and best practices for making a contract with a German internet provider.

-(And if you just want a quick tl;dr check-out: Take Vodafone.
+(And if you just want a quick tl;dr: Take Vodafone.
 I’ve used them for years, they are pretty cheap and their customer service never disappointed me, even called me back on my mobile number after I had an issue.)

 (Can’t see the table?
 Click this link. *)

 Having lived nearly all my life in Berlin at several places, here a some little tip that I also follow.